-- 1. Log into your switch management page (see "Access your switch management page" on page 7). - 2.
+- 1. Log into your switch management page (see "Access your switch management page" on page 6). - 2.
 Click on Network, click on IGMP Snooping, and click on Group Settings. - 3.
-Review the settings.
-Click Apply to save the settings.

-In the IGMP Snooping Static Groups Settings you may specify an 802.1Q VLAN ID and a Group Address (IP Address) and the respective ports on the switch that you would like to place within the static group entry.
+Review the settings and click Add to save the settings. - 802.1Q VLAN: Input the 802.1Q VLAN ID - Group Address: Input the Group Address for the VLAN ID - Group Member: Select the ports to be included in this group and click Add..
+For all ports, click All and click Add to all ports the ports to this VLAN ID